UtsavAch/NobelsDB/README.md

 # Nobel Laureates Database Project

 This project involves the creation and management of a database for Nobel laureates (both individuals and institutions) using SQLite.
-It includes a detailed ER/UML diagram, database creation, data insertion, and querying using Python, alongside a JavaScript-based interactive visual interface.
+It includes a detailed ER/UML diagram, database creation, data insertion, and querying using Python, alongside a interactive visual interface.

 ## Features
 - **ER/UML Diagram**: Defines the structure and relationships of the Nobel laureates data.